 Examining how LlamaZOO fuses and visualizes LiDAR data across several different industries

-Scalable and highly available cloud computing has reduced barriers to innovation, while powerful and increasingly inexpensive sensors are also used to gather data from every area of operations.
+Scalable and highly available cloud computing has reduced barriers to innovation and improved business intelligence, while powerful and increasingly inexpensive sensors are also used to gather data from every area of operations.
 Businesses in every industry are constantly incorporating technology to reduce downtime, save costs, identify new opportunities, and keep their people safe.

 While businesses can collect more data, they often don’t know how to successfully integrate and manipulate it to create actionable insights.
 Even if data can be unlocked from within organizational silos and legacy systems, the sheer volume of data makes it difficult to analyze and visualize it.